Interconnectedness in the Global Financial Market: Estimating inter-market and intra-market interconnectedness

 \subsection{GARCH filtering process}

-Although an analysis of the correlation of the returns can be informative, changes in volatility in all time series will govern the results.
-The long memory in volatility also complicates the assessment of significance bounds.
-Since the volatility in stock markets around the world is synchronized, this prevents inferring information about which stocks show similarities in return on a more general level.
-There are different approaches to filter returns time series, such as treating the returns within a multivariate GARCH model.
-This model simultaneously estimates the parameters for conditional variances and the mutual influences of the returns time series.
+Our approach is based on pairwise comparisons of stock returns.
+Although an analysis of the correlation of these returns can be informative, changes in volatility in all time series would govern the results, since volatility in financial markets around the world is largely synchronized \citep[see][]{meteor}.
+The long memory in volatility would also complicate the assessment of significance bounds \citep[see also][]{contagion}.

-However, models of this kind are difficult to use with a large number of stocks \citep[see also][]{engle2008fitting}.
-A robust and faster filtering method for large datasets is the conditional variance from a univariate GARCH model.
+We choose to investigate dependencies between stocks on a more general level and therefore apply a filtering to the returns.
+As a filter we use the conditional variance of a univariate GARCH model \citep{Boll}.
+This process removes volatility changes and autocorrelation from the returns.